 In other words, from receiver perspective, it is sufficient to receive K packets of the ADU to be able to reconstruct the actual content.
 This also implies that once the receiver has successfully received K out of the N packets that the ADU consists of, transmitting the remaining N-K packets of the ADU to the receiver does not add any value because the receiver can already reconstruct the original content based on the first K packets.

 According to [13], the overhead of AL-FEC schemes ranges from 10-50% with a typical value of 30%.
 For AL-FEC based XR content over 5G, this presents a significant optimization opportunity: If NG-RAN successfully delivered the first K PDUs of a PDU Set to the UE, then NG-RAN can refrain from sending the remaining PDUs to the UE because they anyhow do not provide any additional value.
 (We refer to these PDUs as obsolete PDUs hereafter.)
 Given that the typical overhead of AL-FEC schemes is 30%, this allows for significant savings in air interface resources.

-Editor's note: How RAN determines K packets (i.e. UDP packets) are successfully delivered over an unacknowledged mode data bearer, is FFS.
+Additional benefits lie in energy savings for the UE since unnecessary DL transmissions can be avoided and RAN may send the device back to sleep earlier.Editor's note: How RAN determines K packets (i.e. UDP packets) are successfully delivered over an unacknowledged mode data bearer will be decided based on RAN2 feedback.

-Editor's note: Whether the application needs to distinguish and if so how the application distinguishes RAN's intentionally dropped FEC packets from congestion related drops and if the application needs to react by reducing its send-rate to individual packet loss), is FFS.

-Editor's note: How the removal of FEC data affects subsequent hops in DL/UL and consequently the end user experience.

-Editor's note: How in this envisioned solution the e2e FEC relates to FEC introduced by the radio interfaces' channel coding and HARQ is FFS.
+This solution targets XR applications, e.g., commercial XR split rendering and cloud gaming services as identified by SA4 in clause 5.7.4 of TR 26.926 [12], that are using AL-FEC schemes regardless of the access technology that is used for the application's traffic.
+In other words, this solution targets applications that are not relying on specific reliability mechanisms that may be offered by a specific access technology but that always apply AL-FEC schemes.

 Therefore this solution proposes to make NG-RAN aware of the ratio of PDUs of a PDU Set that are needed at the UE to be able to reconstruct the original content so that NG-RAN can discard the remaining, obsolete PDUs.

 It is worth noting that this approach works regardless of whether the AL-FEC encoded traffic is encrypted or not.